-(3) During all pile-installation activities, regardless of predicted sound levels, a physical interaction shutdown zone of 10 m (33 ft) must be enforced.
+(8) During all pile-installation activities, regardless of predicted sound levels, a physical interaction shutdown zone of 20 m (66 ft) must be enforced.
 If a sea otter enters the shutdown zone, in-water activities must be delayed until either the animal has been visually observed outside the shutdown zone, or 15 minutes have elapsed since the last observation time without redetection of the animal.
-A shutdown zone of 15 m (49 ft) will be enforced for DTH drilling where the 160 dB sound isopleth exceeds the 10 m (33 ft) physical interaction shutdown zone.